Aceinna/docs_openrtk/rtklib_tool/overview.rst

 **$GPGGA**

-$GPGGA is the standard GGA format.
+$GPGGA is the standard NMEA GGA format.

 **$GPIMU**